 c/o The National Churches Trust

+7 Tufton Street

-LONDON
+LONDON SW1P 3QP

 KING OF PRUSSIA'S GOLD MEDAL AWARD

 Entry Rules

 The King of Prussia’s Gold Medal is awarded for innovative, high quality repair architecture.
 The Gold Medal was the gift of King Friedrich Wilhelm IV of Prussia (1795 – 1861) to the Incorporated Church Building Society (ICBS) in 1857.
 The award has been made annually since the early 1980’s when the medal was rediscovered during an office move.
 The medal is held for one year and afterwards a silver replica is provided.
 The work of the ICBS is now carried out by the National Churches Trust.